bsamseth/ast3310/README.md

 This repository contains work related to projects in the course AST3310 at UiO.
 The course is organized in projects, but these are sequential and therefore presented as one repository.
-To see the state of the code as of completion of seperate projects, tags will exists for the relevant commits.
+To see the state of the code as of completion of separate projects, tags will exists for the relevant commits.

 ## Build
 To build the sources you can use the supplied [CMakeLists.txt](CMakeLists.txt) file.